ash443/mywebproject/README(Muhammed Kocabas).md

 To run this project, download zip and run the index.html manually.

 ## Features
-* About Us and Cruise feature webpages of a travel website.
+* Booking, About Us and Cruise feature webpages of a travel website.

 ###To Do:

-* Add Fully Functional Bookings Page
+* Project is completed.

 ## Status